Meet the Team

 Undergraduate Research Assistant

-Emily Epstein (she/her/hers) is a third year from Hampton, VA pursuing a B.A. in Psychology and Sociology.
+Emily Epstein (she/her/hers) is a fourth-year from Hampton, VA pursuing a B.A. in Psychology and Sociology.
 Emily’s research interests include the development of adolescent relationships within the context of social media usage as well as the “services cliff” among adults with autism spectrum disorder.
 Post-graduation, Emily hopes to take on a Research Coordinator position prior to pursuing a PhD in Clinical Psychology, with a focus on ABA.
 She aspires to utilze her dual interest in sociology and psychology to provide accessible mental health and support resources promoting connection across ASD and IDD communities.
 Outside of research, Emily enjoys reading thriller novels, dancing, studying languages, and spending time with family.

 Jadyn Gabriel